Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Operations
 - Product leadership

-That does not mean the decision should be owned by a vague collective.
+That does not mean the decision should belong to a vague collective.

 A shared process still needs explicit decision authority, whether it sits with an individual role or a clearly defined collective body.